Fiddler on the Roof (film): Differences from Broadway

-The scene with Hodel and Perchik, where he plans to leave to start a revolution, was extended in the film.
+The scene with Hodel and Perchik, where he plans to leave for Kyiv, was extended in the film.
 A new song sung by Perchik was recorded ("Any Day Now"), but was omitted from the final print; however, it was included in the 2004 reissue of the soundtrack.
 The song was later implemented in the 2018 Yiddish production as a song sung by Perchik to Shprintze and Bielke.
-When the film was re-released to theaters in 1979, 32 minutes were cut, including the songs "Far from the Home I Love" and "Anatevka".
+In 1979, a shorter version of the film was re-released to theaters, cutting 32 minutes, including the songs "Far from the Home I Love" and "Anatevka".

-In the film, Tevye and Lazar Wolf discuss Wolf's proposed marriage to Tzeitel in Wolf's home, then go to the tavern for a celebration drink.
-In the stage version, the two meet directly in the tavern.
-The film shows Wolf's home as filled with golden artifacts.
-Prior to Lazar Wolf entering the scene, Tevye speaks to a female servant, who tells him not to touch anything.
+In the stage version, Tevye and Lazar Wolf meet in a tavern to discuss Lazar's proposed marriage to Tzeitel; in the film, Tevye goes to Lazar's home, which is well appointed and filled with objets d'art.
+The two then walk to the tavern for a celebratory drink.

 Although a faithful adaptation of the original stage version, Fiddler scholar Jan Lisa Huttner has noted several differences between stage and screen.
 She argues that changes in American culture and politics and developments in Israel led the filmmakers to portray certain characters differently and to offer a different version of Anatevka.
-For example, the Broadway production cast Bea Arthur as a tall, booming Yente, while the film portrays Yente as tiny and timid.
 Huttner also notes that the "Chagall color palette" of the original Broadway production was exchanged for a grittier, more realistic depiction of the village of Anatevka.

 Production

-Principal photography was done at Pinewood Studios in Buckinghamshire, England.
-Most of the exterior shots were done in Yugoslavia—specifically in Mala Gorica, Lekenik, and Zagreb within the Yugoslav constituent republic of Croatia.
-Though the area was under heavy snow during location scouting in 1969, during the filming the producers had to ship in marble dust to stand in for snow.
+Principal photography was done on location in Yugoslavia and at Pinewood Studios in Buckinghamshire, England.
+Most of the exterior shots were done in Mala Gorica, Lekenik, and Zagreb within the Yugoslav constituent republic of Croatia.
+One reason the area was chosen was because of the heavy snow present during location scouting in 1969; however, during the actual filming, no snow fell and the producers had to ship in marble dust to stand in for snow.
 Additional scenes were shot at the Jadran Film studios.
 300 extras conversant in various foreign languages were used, as were flocks of geese and pigs and their handlers.
-Isaac Stern performed the violin solos.